-COVID-19 has changed the trends of the trade in recent months.
+COVID-19 has changed the trends of trade in recent months.
 Japan’s agricultural ministry announced that it would lower its imports of non-fat dry milk from the United States, but maintain its import of butter.
 Whilst this was due to the closure of restaurants and schools, dairy may still present opportunities for Japan as its eateries open again.

 Key points when exporting to Japan